The complete guide to Apple Search Ads

 The most effective method to categorize keywords is to separate them and their match types by campaign goals.

-Brand Campaigns are executed with Exact Match keywords.
-The main goal here is to protect your brand.
-As you’ll be in general ranking high for your exact brand terms, they are a major source of installs.
+Brand Campaigns focus on promoting your app name and brand.
+In other words, the main goal here is to protect your brand.
+Keep in mind that Brand Campaigns are executed with Exact Match keywords.
+As you'll be in general ranking high for your exact brand terms, they are a major source of installs.
 Therefore the probability is very high that competitors are running campaigns on your brand keywords and trying to steal your audience.
 Brand campaigns also target App Store visitors who are already searching for your brand and app.
-These are high-intent visitors, meaning they’ve come to the App Store knowing exactly what they’re looking for instead of browsing.
+These are high-intent visitors, meaning they've come to the App Store knowing exactly what they're looking for instead of browsing.
 So, you may see lower impressions but higher TTRs and conversion rates (CVR).

 Competitor Campaigns are also executed with Exact Match keywords.
-The goal here is to be on offense.
-You’re trying to get App Store visitors who are searching for your competitors to switch it up and install your app instead.
+The goal of Competitor Campaigns is to be on offense.
+In other words, you're trying to get App Store visitors who are searching for your competitors to switch it up and install your app instead.
+For this, you’ll need to make sure the keywords include the names and name variations of your competitors.

 Ad groups are the groups of people you want your ad to be shown to.
 Apple Search Ads Advanced allows you to be extremely specific when identifying your ad groups and audience.
 At the same time, utilizing these options to narrow the target group excludes users that do not allow ad tracking.
 Depending on the market, this can be up to 20% of the users.
-The options and demographics available are:
+However, you can still be very specific in targeting other 80% of Apple users with the following parameters:

 - Device (iPhone or iPad)